nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Contact View

+The contact view is primarily for viewing contacts.
+The main panel on the left displays a list of contacts and all of their details.
+The right sidebar contains a list of tasks with some essential details.

 | Component Name   | Image                                                                |
 |------------------|----------------------------------------------------------------------|
 | **Contact List** | ![Contact List](images/user-guide/contact-list.png){:height="200px"} |
 | **Task Sidebar** | ![Task Sidebar](images/user-guide/task-sidebar.png){:height="150px"} |

 #### Task View

+The task view is primarily for viewing tasks.
+The main panel on the left displays a list of tasks and all of their details.
+The right sidebar contains a list of contacts with some essential details.

 | Component Name      | Image                                                                      |
 |---------------------|----------------------------------------------------------------------------|